LukaHietala/linux-kernel-config/README.md

-Small .config file for linux kernel that is quite minimal and works in qemu wm with intel hardware.
+Small .config file for linux kernel that is quite minimal and works in qemu/kvm wm with intel hardware.
 I made this just for me so this might not work on other hardware without tweaking.

 #### Basic features: